 Chicago Navy Pier Pen & Ink Drawing #941.
 Key elements to this drawing are as follows:

-3. Have all of your artist materials close at had so as to avoid interruption on the work do to breaks.
+Have all of your artist materials close at hand so as to avoid interruption on the work do to breaks.

 The White House, located at 1600 Pennsylvania Avenue is without doubt the most famous house in the world.
 This Georgian style house is the focal point of many political issues, however, my interest in the house is from the standpoint of Art.
 I will address only the central block of the house in this article.

 The two-story mansion is the residence of the President of the United States and his or her family.
 This splendid home is difficult to address because it is so famous and is the focus of so many images.
-So please try to think of the house as a work of art rather than the center of political attention.
-Looking at the White House immediately we see that it is simple in design and not at all as lavish like many other mansions in the country are, e.g. The Breakers in New Port, Biltmore House in Asheville, and Hearst Castle in San Simeon.
+So please try to think of the house as a work of art because of its beauty.
+Rather than the center of political attention because it is a work of art.
+Looking at the White House immediately we see that it is simple in design and not at all as lavish as many other mansions in the country are, e.g. The Breakers in New Port, Biltmore House in Asheville, and Hearst Castle in San Simeon.

 Architecture of the White House